Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 });
 ```

-In order to deserialize protobuf messages, the package needs to know the descriptors of expected messages.
+The descriptors are used to deserialize the event as well as filtering unwanted messages.
 In the example above, we expect messages of type ActorCreated and UserCreated.

 ### ServiceBusTrigger